-Deductible losses.
-Deductible casualty losses can result from a number of different causes, including the following.
+Casualty losses can result from a number of different causes, including the following.

-- Car accidents (but see Nondeductible los- ses, next, for exceptions).
+- Car accidents (but see Nondeductible losses, next, for exceptions).

 - Earthquakes.

-- Fires (but see Nondeductible losses, next, for exceptions).
+Fires (but see Nondeductible losses, next,

-- Floods.
+- for exceptions). • Floods.

 - Government-ordered demolition or relocation of a home that is unsafe to use because of a disaster as discussed under Disaster Area Losses, later.

 - Mine cave-ins.

-- Mine cave-ins.
+- Shipwrecks.

-Shipwrecks

-- Shipwrecks.Sonic booms.
+- Sonic booms.

-- Storms, including hurricanes and torna-
+- Storms, including hurricanes and tornadoes.

-- does. • Terrorist attacks.
+- Terrorist attacks.

 - Vandalism.

 - Volcanic eruptions.

 Nondeductible losses.
-A casualty loss isn't deductible if the damage or destruction is caused by the following.
+A casualty loss isn't deductible, even to the extent the loss doesn't exceed your personal casualty gains, if the damage or destruction is caused by the following.

 - Accidentally breaking articles such as glassware or china under normal conditions. - A family pet (explained below). - A fire if you willfully set it, or pay someone else to set it. - A car accident if your willful negligence or willful act caused it.
 The same is true if the willful act or willful negligence of someone acting for you caused the accident. - Progressive deterioration (explained below).
-However, see Special Procedure for Damage From Corrosive Drywall and Special Provision for Damage From Deteriorating Concrete Foundation, later.
+However, see Special Procedure for Damage From Corrosive Drywall and Special Procedure for Damage From Deteriorating Concrete Foundation, later.